-If you have read or heard about keystone corrections, then you will know that it is associated with projectors, this is a term that is often used on projectors.
+If you have read or heard about keystone correction, then you will know that it is associated with projectors, this is a term that is often used on projectors.

-It in fact is a feature of projectors.
+Keystone effect, is in fact is a feature of projectors which causes image distortion.

 I have decided to write about this article after I have seen some posts on forums with “I can’t get a perfect rectangle from my projector” or “how to straighten projector image”.